Operation AntiSec: August 2011

 On 16 August, Anonymous gained access to the email account of Richard Garcia, former assistant director in charge of the FBI field office in Los Angeles and senior vice president of Vanguard Defense Industries, in the name of AntiSec.
 They claimed that the firm's relationships with United States military and law enforcement organizations made it a legitimate target as part of the operation.
-They also claimed to have breached the company's website, which was run on a WordPress platform, though the company says that their website was never affected.
+They also claimed to have breached the company's website, which was running on a WordPress platform, though the company says that their website was never affected.
 The group released 1 gigabyte of information three days later, all of it taken from Garcia's personal email account; it mainly related to Garcia's former role with InfraGard.

 September 2011

 In retaliation for arrests of people who allegedly participated in Operation AntiSec, and especially Topiary, Anonymous attacked the website of the Texas Police Chiefs Association.
 On 1 September, the group defaced the website and released documents from it marked "law enforcement sensitive" and "for official use only".
 The release also included police officer private email.
 The same day, the group brought down the website of the United States Court of Appeals for the Ninth Circuit for the justice system's characterization of Anonymous activities as "cyber-terrorism".